 Your Lutecard is your library card.
 When you first check out a book, our circulation staff will add a barcode to the back of your Lutecard.
 Visiting borrowing page for more information about borrowing periods, fines, and number of items that you can check out.

 Faculty are responsible for securing necessary copyright clearances with regard to curricular materials (course reserves, classroom readings, etc).
-The reserves process requires your signature on a copyright compliance form.

 Below, you will find some resources to help guide you through the process of understand what your rights as an educator are with regard to fair use and copyright law: